-AG Barr: Trump has fired SDNY federal prosecutor who refused to leave
+AG Barr says Trump has fired SDNY federal prosecutor who refused to leave; president says he's 'not involved'

 Attorney General William Barr informed the District Attorney for the Southern District of New York (SDNY) Saturday that President Trump has removed him from his post, a day after the federal prosecutor refused to step down.

-In a letter to Geoffrey Berman obtained by Fox News, Barr said he asked Trump to fire Berman after the federal prosecutor said Friday he planned to stay on the job against the Trump Administration's wishes.
+In a letter to Geoffrey Berman obtained by Fox News, Barr said he asked Trump to fire Berman after the Manhattan federal prosecutor said Friday he planned to stay on the job against the Trump Administration's wishes.

 "Unfortunately, with your statement of last night, you have chosen public spectacle over public service," Barr said in the letter.
 "Because you have declared that you have no intention of resigning, I have asked the President to remove you as of today, and he has done so."